OCA/account-invoicing/account_invoice_prices_update/README.rst

 Account Invoice Prices Update
 =============================

-This module adds a wizard to update prices of the products of an invoice according to the price list is chosen in the wizard.
+This module adds a wizard to update prices of the products of an invoice.

 Installation